CREATING & INSPIRING

 OMA is expertly designed and resourced to be replicated by anyone seeking to bring its life-changing impacts to a senior care facility in their own community.
 Certified OMA facilitators receive in-depth training on neurocognitive disorders and abstract art processes, along with administrative and fundraising guidance specific to OMA implementation.
 The innovative and outstanding course with its materials was developed by Dr. Lokon, who combined her undergraduate education in fine arts with her graduate studies in education and gerontology.

 Art for the Journey is the only site on the East Coast certified to conduct facilitator training.
-The dynamic hybrid training covers the same contents as the full in-person training.
+The dynamic hybrid training covers the same contents as the full in-person training by the Scripps Gerontology Center in Ohio.
 About two-thirds of the material, or 12-15 hours, is online and self-paced, and culminates with a two-day practicum.
 Both the online course and the in-person practicum must be completed to receive OMA Facilitator certification.
-To date, Art for the Journey has certified 83 individuals across the United States and Canada, many of whom have implemented the program and impacting many more individuals living with dementia.
+To date, Art for the Journey has certified 101 individuals across the United States and Canada, many of whom have implemented the program and impacting many more individuals living with dementia.
 OMA is affecting lives and Art for the Journey is excited to help to expand the award winning program in partnership with Founder Dr. Elizabeth Lokon and the Scripps Gerontology Center - Miami University, Ohio.

 I’ve never seen anything give life to our residents like OMA.